The past several weeks, I have been spending my waning winter days (well, mostly Saturdays) creating an ancestor wall in my home.

 Another process to be patient with yourself over.
 Speaking from experience, I had to take some deep breaths knowing I didn’t have all the right frames yet when I felt my anxious urge to just complete the project already.
-But I knew I wanted a mixtures of shapes and textures, as well as the right sized frames to fit the photos I found.
+But I knew I wanted a mixture of shapes and textures, as well as the right sized frames to fit the photos I found.

 I had a few old frames handed down to me, and then I went searching out at every consignment shop in my county.
 I also peeped in our neighborhood T.J.
 Maxx and HomeGoods and found a few good ones.

-I also knew I wanted some oval frames to contrast with all the square shapes, so I looked up “vintage oval frame” on etsy and found 2 that were shipped to me within the week.
+I also knew I wanted some oval frames to contrast with all the square shapes, so I looked up “vintage oval frame” on Etsy and found 2 that were shipped to me within the week.

 On the left is my grandmother Anne Elizabeth Reed when she was a young girl.
-On the right is my great grandmother Philomena Schleutker (on the left) when she was 4 years old.
-I found both of these vintage oval frames on etsy.
+On the right is my great-grandmother Philomena Schleutker (on the left) when she was 4 years old.
+I found both of these vintage oval frames on Etsy.

 One pro-tip from Pinterest I found really helpful?
 Lay all your frames on a piece of kraft or butcher paper the size of the wall you are framing and play with the layout and organization.
 Once you’ve found your ideal layout, sleep on it and come back to it with fresh eyes to be sure.
 I played with mine a few times until it felt right enough to nail it into the wall.

-...and it’ll likely change again, because that’s just the nature of my creativity. 🙂
+...and it’ll likely change again because that’s just the nature of my creativity. 🙂

 On it being a work in progress…